Barmah Forest virus infection

 What are the complications of Barmah Forest virus disease?

-Some people continue to have joint pain, tiredness and sore muscles for more than 6 months.
-Most people can return to work within a few days of getting sick.
+Some people can experience severe joint pain that affects their daily life and well-being.
+Some people can continue to have joint pain, tiredness and sore muscles for more than 6 months.

 How can Barmah Forest virus disease be prevented?

 The best way to prevent catching Barmah Forest virus is to protect yourself from mosquito bites.
-Currently, there is no vaccine against the virus.
+There is no vaccine against the virus.

 - Use a mosquito repellent on exposed skin that contains DEET or picaridin.

-- Regularly check and empty any containers of still water around your home, such as pot plant saucers.
+- Regularly look for and empty any containers of still water around your home, such as pot plant saucers and pet bowls.
 Mosquitoes breed in still water.

 - Avoid mosquito-prone areas, especially at dusk and dawn.